 Myotonic Dystrophy: Introduction

 Myotonic dystrophy is an inherited disorder in which the muscles contract but have decreasing power to relax.
-With this condition, the muscles also become weak and ... more about Myotonic Dystrophy.
+With this condition, the muscles also become ... more about Myotonic Dystrophy.

 Myotonic Dystrophy: An inherited disorder characterized by progressive muscle weakness and wasting as well as eye defects, heart abnormalities and other anomalies.
 The severity of the condition is greatly variable.
 There are two type of myotonic dystrophy with type 1 being more severe than type 2.